 Q: What happens if I drop a class?

 If you drop a class prior to the census date/twelfth class day, for a regular term, you may be responsible for repayment of the difference between the amount of money you received and the amount specified for the new enrollment status.
-Please see the university calendar located at:
+Please visit the university calendar.